Nekroze/pde/README.rst

 http://nekroze.eturnilnetwork.com my blog.

 If you encounter any errors or problems with PDE, please let me know!
-Open an Issue at the GitHub repository http://github.com/Nekroze/Python-DevEnv .
+Open an Issue at  http://github.com/Nekroze/pde the GitHub repository.

 Thanks!